javascriptair/site/CONTRIBUTING.md

 I recommend you look at the scripts that start with `dev` which will watch the filesystem for changes and re-run the build for that page while you're developing.

-If you want, you can just run `npm start dev`.
+If you want, you can just run `yarn start dev`.
 That effectively rebuilds everything anytime you change a file.
 This takes a second, but it works :-)

 ## CSS

 CSS is currently being migrated to [`aphrodite`](https://npmjs.com/package/aphrodite).
 This means you don't need to do anything special from a build perspective for most stuff.
 For some of the older stuff, here's what you've gotta do:

 CSS is processed using [postcss](https://github.com/postcss/postcss) and you need to build it (it's `.gitignored`).
-To do this, run `npm start build.css`.
+To do this, run `yarn start build.css`.

-If you're going to work on the css, you can run `npm start dev.css` and it will watch the file for changes and rebuild.
+If you're going to work on the css, you can run `yarn start dev.css` and it will watch the file for changes and rebuild.

 ## Episodes